Biographical Statement

 Social Change

 • As a graduate student, Jason studied the Philosophy of Communication and Performance Studies at Southern Illinois University (at Carbondale).
-His doctoral dissertation used theories of embodiment and language to explore notions of "human vibes," which, to the best of his knowledge, was the first study of its kind.
+His doctoral dissertation used theories of embodiment and language to explore notions of “human vibes,” which, to the best of his knowledge, was the first study of its kind.
 In the later years of his graduate studies Jason encountered social movements.
-Witnessing thousands of people marching in the streets set Jason on a new path: radical social change.
+Witnessing thousands of people marching in the streets set Jason on a new path of radical social change.